Skip to main content

 The Quiet Power of Respectful Friendship

-That is why it is critical to surround yourself with friends who respect you for who you are, see you as an equal partner in the relationship, and are never condescending.
+That is why it is critical to surround yourself with friends who see your values and potentials and are willing to genuinely look out for you; friends who respect you for who you are, see you as an equal partner in the relationship, and are never condescending.
 Friends who share their opinions or advice without insisting that their position is the only correct one.
-Friends who listen when you share your deepest concerns about an experience or relationship and do not judge you negatively—even when it is obvious you may be wrong—but instead offer guidance without force.
+Friends who listen when you share your deepest pains and concerns about an experience or relationship and do not judge you negatively...even when it is obvious you may be wrong, but instead offer guidance without insisting.

 I hope this speaks to someone.